oracle/python-oracledb/doc/src/user_guide/batch_statement.rst

 Executing Batch Statements and Bulk Loading
 *******************************************

-Inserting or updating multiple rows can be performed efficiently with :meth:`Cursor.executemany()`, making it easy to work with large data sets with python-oracledb.
+Inserting, updating or deleting multiple rows can be performed efficiently with :meth:`Cursor.executemany()`, making it easy to work with large data sets with python-oracledb.
 This method can significantly outperform repeated calls to :meth:`Cursor.execute()` by reducing network transfer costs and database